thruthesky/firelibrary/README.md

 ### Conditions.

-* The category must have `enableLiveChat` property to true.
+* The category must have `liveChatTimeout` property to time interval in seconds.
+  * For instance, 60 * 60 * 24 as a day.
-* if `enableLiveChat` is set to true,
+* if `liveChatTimeout` has value,
+  * it does live-chat until the liveChatTimeout 'timeouts' from 'created'.

- * then, the app must get title, 255 chars of content, meta data(extra info like author, like/dislike, dates etc ), 255 chars of last comment(chat).
+ * then, on post list display page, the app must get title, 255 chars of content, meta data(extra info like author, like/dislike, dates etc ), 255 chars of last comment(chat).
  * And display as a post list.
  * The post list should be realtime updated.